 Those assumptions are biased and misinformed.
 Most forgetfulness is not Alzheimer’s, or dementia, or even necessarily a sign of cognitive impairment.
 Even as the population ages, dementia rates are falling, significantly, and people are being diagnosed at later ages.
 Some twenty percent of the population escapes cognitive decline entirely; we all know some of those sharp nonagenarians.
 At the other end of the spectrum, up to five percent face early-onset Alzheimer’s.
 Most of us will end up somewhere in the middle, slowed but able to enjoy our lives and make our way in the world—like Feinstein, who is 13 days short of being the oldest member of Congress.
 (Rep. Dan Young is also 87.)
 People age well not by avoiding chronic illness and disability but by adapting to them.
 Had Feinstein not run for reelection, she could be going through this difficult transition out of the public eye.
 But hindsight is 20/20, and denial—cruel, dangerous, and enabled at every turn—is the default.

 The necessary alternative—imperative, even—is to educate ourselves about cognitive decline, and learn to talk about it openly and accurately.
 Because the brain is where the self resides and the deepest terrors are the hardest to confront, neurological decline is a repository for our darkest fears.
 But those worries are hugely out of proportion to reality, and the dread itself puts us at higher risk.
 We know that attitudes towards aging affect how the mind and body function at the cellular level.
-People with fact- rather than fear-based attitudes towards aging are less likely to develop Alzheimer’s—even if they have the gene that predisposes them to the disease.
+Becoming less ageist can reverse cognitive decline.
+People with a fact- rather than fear-based attitude towards aging are less likely to develop Alzheimer’sr’s—even if they have the gene that predisposes them to the disease.